When you ship your instrument, these are a few things to consider:

 b.
 Sent for a Service: Describe what you would like to get done.

 c.
-Returned instrument from the trial: Describe your opinion about each instrument, what you liked or disliked and what you still need to make a decision.
+Returned instrument from a trial: Describe your opinion about each instrument, what you liked or disliked and what you still need to make a decision.

 This can get complicated if not done the proper way.
 We can arrange a trouble-free door-to-door pickup if needed.
 You are very welcome to contact us for advice.